Phantom of the Opera (1976 musical): Act I

 The story begins ("Introduction") with Richard, new manager of the Paris Opera House (previously president of Northern Railways and a member of the Stock Exchange Choir), greeted by the artists and staff ("Welcome Sir, I'm So Delighted").
 The previous managers of the Paris Opera did not last very long, due to problems with the legend of the Opera Ghost, who demands 20,000 francs a month and his own private box.
 These requests are defied by the adamant and foolish Richard, little knowing the mayhem that will take place if he refuses to accept the Ghost's demands.
 Madame Giry, the box keeper, warns Richard that he may have upset the "Ghost".
 She is horrified when Richard demands use of Box Five (the Ghost's box).
-She knows the "Ghost" won't stand idly by while Richard refuses to accept his demands.
+She knows the "Ghost" will not stand idly by while Richard refuses to accept his demands.
 She warns Richard to expect a run of horrific events.

 The evening performance begins ("Accursed All Base Pursuit of Earthly Pleasure").
 The ghost provides his first warning in the form of the murder of Mephistopheles.
 After the performance, Richard's handsome (if somewhat dim) son Raoul, who is madly in love with the chorus girl Christine Daae, goes to her dressing room, only to hear her speak with another man.
 Jealous, Raoul enters the room to find it empty.
 This "ghost" seems very real, as is his love for Christine and woe betide anyone who gets in his way ("How Dare She").